jakehemmerle/uc-zk-voting/assignments/test_plan.md

 - T1.2 Ensure that a vote from a invalid user is properly registered
 - T1.3 As a signed up user we will call the vote function with an invalid set of keys.
 Then we will check that the vote was added to the message tree
-- T1.4 Inputs: Cryptographicall signed message
+- T1.4 Inputs: signed vote, wrong pubkey
-- T1.5 Output: ??
+- T1.5 Output: invalid vote
 - T1.6 Normal
 - T1.7 Whitebox
 - T1.8 Functional